- 1 Are Under Glow Lights Legal in New York?

 Thus, even white under glow lights that flash or oscillate are illegal.

 Is Multicolored Under Glow Lights Illegal in New York?

 Multicolored underglow lights are also illegal in New York.

 This photo shows one of our clients who have multicolored under glow lights on his Harley Davidson motorcycle in the Bronx.
 He was surprised to learn that his under glow lights are illegal and said he was never stopped or issued a ticket for them.

 NY Traffic Ticket/Summons for Under Glow Lights on a Motorcycle

 At Full Throttle NY/NE Motorcycle Magazine’s Bike Night, a motorcyclist told me he was issued a summons by Suffolk County Police for unauthorized lights on his motorcycle, just down the block from Bike Night at the Tilted Kilt in Farmingdale.

 He was riding a Harley Davidson motorcycle, is 77 years old, and a real gentleman.
 He wasn’t issued a summons because he was being obnoxious.
 He was targeted by a Suffolk County Police motorcycle checkpoint which was stopping motorcycles on the way to Bike Night.

-A few minutes later, a retired Suffolk County detective stopped by in his car to tell me that Suffolk County Police set up a motorcycle checkpoint down the road from Bike Night.
+A few minutes later, a retired Suffolk County detective who is against motorcycle checkpoints was nice and stopped by in his car to tell me that Suffolk County Police set up a motorcycle checkpoint down the road from Bike Night.
 Besides under glow lights, the police were also inspecting helmets.